CamDavidsonPilon/lifetimes/README.md

  - Understanding how frequently a patient may return to a hospital.
  - Predicting individuals who gave "died" using only their usage history.

 Really, "customers" is a very general term here, (similar to "birth" and "death" in survival analysis).
-Whenever we have individuals repeating occurrences, we can use *lifetimes* to help understand behaviour.
+Whenever we have individuals repeating occurrences, we can use Lifetimes to help understand behaviour.

 ## Installation